-In February 2019, our Board of Directors authorized the repurchase of \$500 million of our common stock.
-The actual timing and amount of future repurchases are subject to business and market conditions, corporate and regulatory requirements, stock price, acquisition opportunities and other factors.
-As of December 28, 2019, approximately \$369.0 million remained available under this authorization.
+As of the end of fiscal 2020, approximately \$739 million remained available under the previously announced authorization to repurchase shares of our common stock.
+In August 2021, our Board of Directors increased the prior authorization to repurchase shares of our common stock by authorizing an additional \$1 billion.
+The actual timing and amount of repurchases are subject to business and market conditions, corporate and regulatory requirements, stock price, acquisition opportunities and other factors.
+As of January 1, 2022, approximately \$1.1 billion remained available to repurchase shares of our common stock.
 See Part II, Item 5, "Market for Registrant's Common Equity, Related Stockholder Matters and Issuer Purchases of Equity Securities" for additional information.